 Babies are wonderful – and they’re messy.
 From accidents with formula and baby food to other, less pleasant ‘accidents’, every parent knows how much laundry a little one can pile up over the course of just one day.
-There’s no need to worry, though – this handy guide is here to help you learn how to get stains out of baby clothes.
+There’s no need to worry, though – this handy guide is here to help you learn how to wash baby clothes and remove stains.

-Top tip: To protect delicate newborn skin, use Persil non-bio detergent to wash stained baby clothes.
-The highly effective formula is tough on stains, but gentle on sensitive young skin.
+How to wash newborn clothes - top tip!
+To protect delicate newborn skin, use Persil non-bio detergent to wash stained baby clothes.
+The highly effective formula is tough on stains but gentle on sensitive young skin.

 Because baby food comes in all colours of the rainbow, these stains can look quite alarming, but there’s no need to panic.
 Just treat the stained baby clothes with this three-step method:

-- Rub a little Persil non-bio into the stain using the Stain Eraser Ball.
+Rub a little Persil non-bio into the stain.
 Leave it for a few minutes to work its magic.

 That’s it!
 For more information on how to get out baby food stains, check out this article.